CHILD PROTECTION AND SAFEGUARDING STATEMENT

 The teachers with key responsibility for child protection issues are Mrs White and Miss Hegarty.

 By law, the school governors have to select one of themselves as the Child Protection Governor.
-Mrs Teresa Scarlett is the Child Protection and Safeguarding Governor.
+Mrs Sarah Anderson is the Child Protection and Safeguarding Governor.
 The Headteacher, Mrs White, and Cllr Whittle, Chair of Governors, hold certificates in Safer Recruitment.
 All staff at the school have undertaken safeguarding training.

 Health & Safety

 We are always safety conscious at Hornsea Nursery School.
 The internal main door has a security lock, which prevents unwanted access from the reception area.

 A security fence surrounds our premises and children are unable to leave the building/grounds.
 The children only play outside when accompanied by a qualified adult and they are properly supervised at all times.

 The nursery has CCTV which covers the front of the building and the children’s playground.
 This feeds a live image to a monitor in the office.

 We believe every child has the right to feel safe and loved.
 At Hornsea Nursery we do are upmost to ensure children are safe.

 As part of a rolling program we support the children to recognise staying safe in a developmentally appropriate way.